maxprogram/grand-central-pipeline/Readme.md

 #### `require_directory` or `requireDirectory`

-`require_directory` *path* requires all source files of the same format in the directory specified by *path*.
+`require_directory` *path* requires all source files in the directory specified by *path*.
 Files are required in alphabetical order.

 #### `require_tree` or `requireTree`